weta cave - Weta Workshop in Wellington, New Zealand

 The Embassy Theater is a historic theater in Wellington.
 It was the site of the world premiere of the final movie in the Lord of the Rings trilogy, The Return of the King, so it seemed like a nice place to go watch Star Wars.

-I had a bit of time before the film, so I headed to the bar that is located in the basement of the theater.
+I had a bit of time before the film, so I headed to the bar in the theater’s basement.
 It’s a beautiful bar located down a tunnel.

-Here it was confirmed that I was in a place that was for people who are passionate about doing things well for people who care.
-The movie theater is great for people who want to see quality films, and the bar had a nice selection of craft beers to go along with them.
-I had a special beer that had been made by the excellent local brewery, Garage Project.
+Here, it was confirmed that I was in a place that was for people who are passionate about doing things well for people who care.
+The movie theater is great for people who want to see quality films, and the bar has a nice selection of craft beers to go along with them.
+I had a special beer that the excellent local brewery, Garage Project, had made.
 The beer was Star Wars-themed; a black IPA called Lack of Faith.
 It wasn’t disturbing at all.
-It was a perfect match before going to see the film, and a perfect way to kick off what would afterward be a great night of beer drinking around Wellington.
+It was a perfect match before seeing the film, and a perfect way to kick off what would afterward be a great night of beer drinking around Wellington.

 What do you think?
 Add a comment!